cecil-41/client/README.md

     </DemoComponent>`
 - A same component can be passed different value props.
 - In between opening and closing tags of a function component are what we call children.
-- All we need to do to access/retrive the children pprops is to call this in the parent component:
+- All we need to do to access/retrive the children props is to call this in the parent component:
     `props.children`
 - The value of a prop that is send from a parent component cannot be altered in the child component.